DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Managing-files/Outbound-files.md

 - Select **Reset Status** to update the status back to pending and reprocess the file.
 - See Retry/Reset process for more details on **Edit reset status recurrence**.
 - Select **Download attachment** to download the selected file/s attachment.
 When multiple files are selected a zip is created.
-- The following fields are available for review on the Overview:
+- The following fields are available on the **Overview** tab:
   - **EDI Document** – The inbound document type
   - **File Name** – Name of the file imported
   - **Company** – Company file is processing in
   - **Account Number** – Depending on the Document Type, this could be a Customer, Vendor account or Warehouse
   - **Name** – The Name of the Customer, Vendor or Warehouse
   - **Status** – The status of the file
-  - **Created Date and Time** – Date/Time file was received
+  - **Created Date and Time** – Date/Time the outbound file was created
+- The following additional fields are available on the **General** tab:
+  - **Template** - The template used when creating the outbound file.
+  - **File transfer type** - File transfer type the file will be sent to/has been sent to
+  - **Original folder** - Outgoing path the file will be sent to/has been sent to
+  - **Processed** - Date/Time the outbound file was processed and sent to outgoing connection

 ###	Send files manually
 From the outbound files form, files can be sent in an ad-hoc manner separately to the batch control process.